Mining Tools in 2022—A Guide to Mining Equipment and Mining Machines

 Dragline excavators are used in strip mining to remove overburden.
 The massive bucket system is attached to large booms and dragged across the surface of the earth for excavation.
-This is one of the largest pieces of land equipment used in any industry.
+This is one of the largest pieces of land mining equipment used in mining, or any industry.

 Dragline excavator | Source: Liebherr